dutertetimes/dutertetimes.github.io/_posts/news/president/2017-01-13-State Banquet in Honor of Prime Minister Shinzo Abe.md

 excerpt: The President held a state banquet in honor of Japanese Prime Minister Shinzō Abe at Malacañan Palace on 12 January 2017 on his state visit to the country.
 layout: post
 categories: [news, president, foreign_affairs]
-tags: [Japanese Prime Minister, Shinzo Abe]
+tags: [Shinzo Abe, Japanese Prime Minister]
 published: true
 permalink: /news/2OW3x2PAeWo1vG0
 image: